Sheena Bajaj

-Sheena Bajaj (born 16 June 1992) an Indian actress known for portraying Dolly Singh in the Disney channel sitcom Best of Luck Nikki and Meher Khan in Star Plus drama Mariam Khan - Reporting Live.
+Sheena Bajaj is an Indian actress known for portraying Dolly Singh in the Disney channel sitcom Best of Luck Nikki.
 She has also worked in Jassi Jaissi Koi Nahi, Thapki Pyar Ki, and Khatmal E Ishq.

 Personal life

-Bajaj was born on 16 June 1992 and has completed her graduation from Thakur College of Science and Commerce, Mumbai.
+Bajaj was born into a Punjabi family in Mumbai.

-In 2019, she married Rohit Purohit after dating for six years.
+On 22 January 2019, she married Rohit Purohit after dating for six years.
 They had met on the set of television show Arjun.